sharetribe/flex-docs/src/docs/concepts-messages/messages/index.md

 The default booking and purchase
 [transaction processes](https://github.com/sharetribe/flex-example-processes/blob/master/default-booking/process.edn)
-includes an inquiry transition, which initiates a transaction without running any [actions](/references/transaction-process-actions/#actions), allowing the provider and customer to send messages to each other.
+include an inquiry transition, which initiates a transaction without running any [actions](/references/transaction-process-actions/#actions), allowing the provider and customer to send messages to each other.
 In addition, the